sasquatch678/A-Painted-World---Remastered/Gameplay/Races.md

 ***
 ### Wood Elf

-﻿Passive: Roots of Valen - While outdoors, Restore 1 point of Health, Fatigue, and Magicka per second, and gain Resist Disease 75%. <br/>
+﻿*Passive*: Roots of Valen - While outdoors, Restore 1 point of Health, Fatigue, and Magicka per second, and gain Resist Disease 75%. <br/>
-﻿Power: Beast Tongue - Command a Creature to fight under your control for 360 seconds.
+﻿*Power*: Beast Tongue - Command a Creature to fight under your control for 360 seconds.

 - ﻿Hestra: Beast Tongue now lasts 600s, gives 50% Magic Resistance to the creature for the duration, and 25% Magic Resistance to you for 1200s.
 - ﻿Reman: Beast Tongue now lasts 600s, Restores 2 points of Health and Fatigue/s to the creature for the duration, and also Restores 2 points of ﻿Health and Fatigue/s to you for 120 seconds.